Functional Design Issues?

 Thermal Spray Process

 Plasma spray is the most versatile of the thermal spray processes.
-Plasma underlies numerous important technological applications and devices in many different industries.
-It encompasses a variety of science disciplines ranging from plasma physics to aspects of chemistry, atomic and molecular physics, and material science.
-Vivid often uses Plasma Thermal Spray for Ceramic coatings.
+Plasma Spray is featured in numerous applications and equipment in many different industries.
+It encompasses a variety of scientific disciplines ranging from plasma physics to aspects of chemistry, atomic and molecular physics, and material science.
+Vivid often uses Plasma Spray to produce Ceramic Coatings.

 Twin Wire Arc